stevenniko/StevenNiko/README.md

 🚀 Passionate about leveraging machine learning and cloud technologies to build innovative solutions

-💼 Skilled in Python, Java, and cloud platforms like AWS and Azure
+💼 Skilled in C++, Python and cloud platforms.

 📚 Currently working on projects involving data analytics, AI, and scalable cloud architectures